30 kboepd (2022 production)

 Talbot field development

 The Talbot field lies within UKCS Block 30/13e, in the central North Sea region of the United Kingdom Continental Shelf.
-It is a discovered light-oil and associated gas resource opportunity with a life expectancy of up to 16 years.
-The proposed development is situated in a water depth of 75 metres with the nearest coastline (Scotland) located approximately 278 kilometres to the west thereof.
+It is a discovered light-oil and associated gas field with a life expectancy of up to 16 years.
+The development is situated in a water depth of 75 metres with the nearest coastline (Scotland) located approximately 278 kilometres to the west thereof.
 The proposed development lies 7 kilometres west of the UK/Norway transboundary line.

-The proposed development comprises a subsea drilling template and manifold with associated infrastructure and a pipeline connecting the Talbot field subsea facilities to the Judy platform.
+The development comprises a subsea drilling template and manifold with associated infrastructure and a pipeline connecting the Talbot field subsea facilities to the Judy platform.
 The Judy platform is located approximately 16 kilometres to the north of the Talbot field.
 Hydrocarbons produced from the Talbot field will be processed on the Judy platform before being transported back to the UK mainland at Teesside.